davidemodolo/picomparison/README.md

-# Compare the same picture took with N different devices blindly.
+# Blindly Compare the same pictures took with different devices

+_Have you ever had the need to know which one of your friends' phone takes the better pictures?_

+No?
+Me neither, but my mother had to change her phone and her only requirement was "**It must take GOOD photos**".

+So I collected a couple of pictures took with different phones and created this site to blindly compare them.

+## How does this work?

-# USAGE
+# Usage

 Inside the JS first few rows change the **number of pictures** per device, give **each device a name** and set the **pictures' extension**.